 How Do You Know if Your Water Meter Needs to be Serviced?

-The City notifies its customers with a note on the utility bill which states “When the 'Meter Read’ box says System Estimated or Service Estimated: Please call 250-787-8150 and arrange a meter servicing appointment.”
-It is important for you to call the City’s Utility Billing Department as soon as possible if your water meter needs to be serviced.
+The City notifies its customers with a note on the utility bill which states “When the 'Meter Read’ box says System Estimated or Service Estimated: Please call 250-787-8013 and arrange a meter servicing appointment.”
+It is important for you to contact the City’s Water Meter Technicians at 250-787-8013 or email Water Meter Techs as soon as possible to have your water meter serviced.
 This will minimize the impact of the account reconciliation if the appointment is booked right away.

 How to Book a Water Meter Service Appointment

-Phone the City’s Utility Billing Department to book an appointment at 250-787-8150 or email utilities.
+Contact the City’s Water Meter Technicians at 250-787-8013 or email Water Meter Techs.
 Appointments are available during regular business hours.
 A water meter service appointment takes approximately an hour to complete and is scheduled for a specific time.
 The City requires someone over the age of 18 to be present for the duration of the appointment.
 If your water meter is under a mobile home, the homeowner is required to remove the skirting adjacent to the meter.